MNCEDISIMNCWABE/Travel-Planner-with-AI-Agents/README.md

 # AI-Powered Travel Planner using CrewAI Agents

 This repository demonstrates how to use AI agents to create a comprehensive and personalized travel plan, including flight options, accommodations, activities, and itineraries.
 By leveraging LangChain, CrewAI and Streamlit for front end, you can simplify travel planning in a dynamic and interactive way.
+In this repo, I used CrewAI as the main framework because it allows the use of tools with almost any open-source LLM.

 To learn more about CrewAI Agents, please visit [CrewAI](https://docs.crewai.com/introduction).

+## Setup

+### Prerequisites

+- LLM Server: This server is responsible for running inferences using the selected language model (LLM).
+It can operate as a remote server, such as OpenAI’s service, or as a locally hosted instance.
+Install [Ollama](https://ollama.com/) to run LLMs locally.
+Alternatively, you can use any local LLM server such as[ LM Studio](https://lmstudio.ai/), but this project specifically uses Ollama.

+- Create an account with [Serper API ](https://serper.dev/) to obtain an API key for internet search functionality, you will get 2500 free searches.

 ## Features